Why do I need a website?

 Maybe you’re the smallest business among small businesses in your area?
 That’s okay.
 But that doesn’t mean that you should limit yourself.
 You could still benefit from crafting a website, especially if you don’t want to remain small indefinitely.

-Up-front investments are a crucial part of managing a local company.
-You need to be willing to make bold first steps and solidify yourself as a player in your market.
-A website will be your top marketing tool to help customers discover your business.
+Up-front investments are a crucial part of managing a small business.
+You need to be willing to make bold first steps and solidify yourself as a player in digital marketing.
+A website will be your top marketing tool to help customers discover your business and bring in site visitors.
 You don’t need anything elaborate or expensive, just something accessible and aesthetically pleasing.

 Think of a website as your marketing LLC license.
 If you don’t invest right away, you’ll suffer down the road.

-Objection #2: “My Son Handles All My Online Stuff.”
+Objection #2: “My Son Handles All My Web Pages.”

 Plus, wouldn’t it be more helpful to have your children by your side while you build the business rather than in the background?